-Nina specialises in patent work in the biotechnology and pharmaceutical fields, including both biological and small-molecule pharmaceuticals, with a particular focus on therapeutic antibodies.
-She also has technical expertise in the fields of immunoassay-based diagnostics, molecular biology, nucleic acid amplification and detection, DNA sequencing, SNP biomarkers, probiotics, RNAi technology, plant-derived medicines, viral vectors and vaccines, biosensors and bioelectronics.
+Nina specialises in patent work in the biotechnology and pharmaceutical fields, including both biologics and small-molecule pharmaceuticals, with a particular focus on therapeutic antibodies.
+She also has technical expertise in the fields of antibody engineering, cell culture methods, antibody purification and formulation, biomarkers, companion diagnostics, immunoassays, RNAi, probiotics and nutritional products.

-Nina has extensive experience of working closely with start-up companies, University spin-outs and SMEs, providing a full range of commercially-focused patent services including: drafting and worldwide prosecution of patent applications, freedom-to-operate advice, IP due diligence, patent strategy and portfolio management.
-She regularly represents clients at Oral Proceedings before the Opposition Divisions and Boards of Appeal of the European Patent Office and is highly skilled in IP due diligence.
+A large part of Nina’s practice relates to post-grant opposition and appeal proceedings at the European Patent Office, and also IP due diligence work, principally for multi-national pharmaceutical clients.
+Nina also has extensive experience of working closely with start-up companies, SMEs and University spin-outs, providing a full range of commercially-focused patent services including: drafting and worldwide prosecution of patent applications, freedom-to-operate advice, IP due diligence, patent strategy and portfolio management, including patent term extension (SPCs).

 Chartered UK Patent Attorney

 Certificate in Intellectual Property Law, Queen Mary, University of London (awarded the Chartered Institute of Patent Agents Ballantyne Prize)